emaloney/CleanroomLogger/README.md

 #### • Super-simple execution tracing

 Developers often use logging to perform tracing.
-Rather than writing lots of different log messages to figure out what your program is doing at runtime, just sprinkle your source with `Log.debug?.trace()` and `Log.verbose?.trace()` calls, and you’ll see exactly what lines your code hits, when, and on what thread:
+Rather than writing lots of different log messages to figure out what your program is doing at runtime, just sprinkle your source with `Log.debug?.trace()` and `Log.verbose?.trace()` calls, and you’ll see exactly what lines your code hits, when, and on what thread, as well as the signature of the executing function:

 ```
 2017-01-05 13:46:16.681 -05:00 | 0001AEC4 ◾️ —> StoreDataTransaction.swift:42 - executeTransaction()